DeckOfPandas/too-much-of-a-person/_blog/2019/03/2019-03-09-REVOLUTION-NOT-CUPCAKES.md

 header_image: "1-1.jpg"
 ---

 {% include blog_quotation_inline.html quotation_text="\"The point is not for women simply to take power out of men’s hands, since that wouldn’t change anything about the world.
-It’s a question precisely of destroying that notion of power.\"" quotation_attribution="Simon De Beavoir"%}
+It’s a question precisely of destroying that notion of power.\"" quotation_attribution="Simone De Beavoir"%}